Abhiswain97/Data-Structures-and-Algorithms/README.md

 3. Now, you can use formatting and type-checking.
 Do, `make FNAME=<path to file you want to run from the repo>` and now it formats, type-checks and runs it.

-4. You do specific things also like:
+4. You can do specific things also like:
     - `make format FNAME=<path to file you want to run from the repo>`
     - `make type_check FNAME=<path to file you want to run from the repo>`